Pratiksha759/Ongoing-Cypress/README.md

 To make an API request, Cypress automation provides an inbuilt command called cy.request().

 **API Methods**
--GET, POST, PUT, and DELETE are the four most common HTTP methods used in REST APIs.
+- GET, POST, PUT, and DELETE are the four most common HTTP methods used in REST APIs.
 They correspond to the CRUD (create, read, update, delete) operations on resources.

--In our project cypress/e2e/ApiTesing contain test files for API tesing using Reqres -Reqres is a hosted REST API that is designed to simulate real-world application scenarios.
+- In our project cypress/e2e/ApiTesing contain test files for API tesing using Reqres
+- Reqres is a hosted REST API that is designed to simulate real-world application scenarios.
--It provides a platform where developers can test various functionalities, such as user authentication systems, by responding to requests like login and register with predefined responses. --Reqres offers features like providing fake data, supporting common HTTP methods like GET, POST, PUT, and DELETE
+- It provides a platform where developers can test various functionalities, such as user authentication systems, by responding to requests like login and register with predefined responses. --Reqres offers features like providing fake data, supporting common HTTP methods like GET, POST, PUT, and DELETE
+## **Visual Testing:**
+- Visual Testing, also known as Visual regression Testing, validates that the visual appearance of an application matches the expected design.
+- It is all about checking the application beyond functional aspects.
+Some of the attributes that are validated as a part of Visual Testing are-
+- Cypress provides several plugins for visual regression testing, which can help you ensure that your application's UI remains visually consistent across different test runs.
+- These plugins typically involve configuring the directories where the base snapshots and diff snapshots will be stored and may provide a GUI to help you review and manage the snapshots and diffs.
+- this repository includes Visual testing in cypress using cypress-visual-regression plugin
+1. Installation:
+npm install cypress-visual-regression

+2. Configure the visual regression plugin and environment variables in your cypress.config.ts file
+3.  cypress/support/e2e.ts:

+import { addCompareSnapshotCommand } from 'cypress-visual-regression/dist/command'
+addCompareSnapshotCommand()

+4.  cypress/tsconfig.json
+{
+  "compilerOptions": {
+    "esModuleInterop": true,
+    "types": [
+      "cypress",
+      "cypress-visual-regression"
+    ]
+  }
+}
+5. Run tests :npx cypress run
+6. Working:
+When running your tests, the visual regression plugin will automatically compare the current snapshot of the UI with the base snapshot and generate a diff image if there are any differences.
+You can then review the diff images and approve or reject them to update the base snapshots.

 ## **Folder Structure:**
 *The e2e :Integration folder includes all the test files.
 The test files may be written as.js,.jsx,.coffee, and.cjsx.